robipop22/dnb-stack/README.md

 bun i
 ```

-Afterwards, start the Remix development server like so:
+Afterwards, start the React Router development server like so:

 ```sh
 bun dev